-Objective (link to evaluation) Responsibility Key actions to meet objective (with dates) Resources Evaluation of Impact and evidence: (different colours for each term) Preparing pupils for life in modern Britain and developing their spiritual,moral,social and cultural development(4) ST Build on links with St Pol De Leon church and Andrew Yates (priest) aand liaising regarding assemblies, celebrations and workshops to deepen religious and SMSC understanding in the pupils .Sept 2022 and ongoing Training for staff to implement and embed SMSC throughout their practice- Jan 2023 Implement a PSHE curriculum for the whole school ST Buy Kapow PSHE curriculum to ensure consistency and progression of lessons being taught throughout the school.
-Sept 2022 Implementation of Year 6 leader roles and school parliament.
-(3 and 4) ST/ Prime minister Hustings assembly -pupils present to whole school on roles they would like and the skills they have identified for that role.Sept 2022 School parliament representitives from each class oct 2022 Parliament meetings half termly with headteacher Develop their character - including their resilience, confidence and independence - and help them know how to keep physically and mentally healthy (1,2,3 and 4) ST/All staff Build on Skills Progression through weekly assemblies and reinforcing them through lessons and behaviours around the school.
-Access to a wide variety of extra curricular clubs -ongoing Peripatetic music lessons-drums,keyboard,guitar and violin Woodland skills-Years 2, 4 and 6 termly Harbour skills Camps annually Presentation of project outcomes termly School productions-Christmas and Summer terms Weekly music sessions with Christine Judge
+SDP Priority Area 3: Personal d SDP Priority Area 3: Personal development Objective (link to evaluation) Responsibility Key actions to meet objective (with dates) Resources Evaluation of Impact and evidence: (different colours for each term) Autumn/Spring/Summer Preparing pupils for life in modern Britain and developing their spiritual,moral,social and cultural development(4) ST Sustain links with St Pol De Leon church and Andrew Yates (priest) aand liaising regarding assemblies, celebrations and workshops to deepen religious and SMSC understanding in the pupils .
+Training for staff to implement and embed SMSC throughout their practice- Jan 2023 -Sept 2023 and ongoing -Jan 2023- KD Implement a PSHE curriculum for the whole school ST Kapow PSHE curriculum in place consistency and progression of lessons being taught throughout the school.
+Kate D new subject lead to ensure sequence, progression and key vocab is being used.
+Monitor Jan 2023 Implementation of Year 6 leader roles and school parliament.
+(3 and 4) ST/ Prime minister Hustings assembly -pupils present to whole school on roles they would like and the skills they have identified for that role.
+Sept 2023 School parliament representitives from each class Sept 2023 Parliament meetings 2 weekly with headteacher Sept 2023 Develop their character - including their resilience, confidence and independence - and help them know how to keep physically and mentally healthy (1,2,3 and 4) ST/All staff Build on Skills Progression through weekly assemblies and reinforcing them through lessons and behaviours around the school.
+Access to a wide variety of extra curricular clubs -ongoing Peripatetic music lessons-drums,keyboard,guitar and violin Woodland skills-Years 2, 4 and 6 termly Harbour skills Camps annually Presentation of project outcomes termly Ongoing

-Hug room and TIS support available to chidren who are emotionally troubled.
+School productions-Christmas and Summer terms Weekly music sessions with Christine Judge Hug room and TIS support available to chidren who are emotionally troubled.
+Play therapy Cherish curriculum-daily well being assemblies